Representing Injury Victims

 Discovery Rule

-If you did not realize that you had suffered injuries until sometime after your accident, then the discovery rule will apply.
-The discovery rule states that the statute of limitations begins to run when you first learned or should have known about your injuries.
+The discovery rule applies if you do not realize you have suffered injuries until after your accident.
+The discovery rule states that the statute of limitations begins when you first learned or should have known about your injuries.
 The legal “clock” will not start until you discover your injuries.

 Fraudulent Concealment

-Fraudulent concealment is the act of a person hiding something with the intent to mislead or defraud another person.
-In this situation, the statute of limitations will not take effect until the fraud has been discovered.
+Fraudulent concealment occurs when a person hides something with the intent to mislead or defraud another person.
+In this situation, the statute of limitations does not take effect until the fraud is discovered.

 Minors

-In cases involving a minor, the statute of limitations will not take effect until the minor has turned 18 years old.
+In cases involving a minor, the statute of limitations does not take effect until the minor turns 18.
 This exception only applies to unemancipated minors.

-Injured?
-Speak with a Reading Car Accident Attorney Today
+Speak with an Experienced Car Accident Attorney Today

 A car accident can impact far more than one day of your life.
-If you have questions regarding your car insurance liability coverage, our Reading car accident attorneys are here to help.
+If you have car insurance liability coverage questions, our Reading car accident attorneys are here to help.

 To schedule your free consultation, contact Fanelli, Evans & Patel, P.C. today by calling 484-869-2113 or online.
 Weekend and evening appointments are available.
 If your injuries prevent you from traveling, we will come to you.